QuantumWizard888/How-to-add-user-dictionary-to-MeCab/README.md

 * 4: 品詞 - Part of speech
 * 5: 品詞細分類1 - Subdivision (normally "一般" is used, which means "general")

-For the minimum it is required that each word (per line) contains features from 0 to 9 (included; and yes - asterisk symbol as a feature in range (6,9) also has to be included).
+For the minimum it is required that each word (per line) contains features from 0 to 9 (inclusive; and yes - asterisk symbol as a feature in range (6,9) also has to be included).

 And here is the parts of speech list:
 * 名詞 - Noun